zhujiajian98/Depth-Anythingv2-TensorRT-python/README.md

 ## News
 - 2024-08-08: Removed dependencies related to torch.
 Now you can only use it with numpy and opencv.
+- 2024-09-10: Accelerate the preprocess of Depth-Anything v2 by removing the unnecessary steps.

 ## Requirments